Eglise Saint-Rémy

 About

-The Saint-Rémy church is one of the oldest in Troyes: its existence has been proven since the 10th century.
+The church of Saint-Rémy is one of the oldest in Troyes, dating back to the 10th century.

-It is then outside the walls of the city and depends on the canons of the cathedral.
-Encompassed in the new enclosure built in the 13th century. the church then undergoes multiple expansions and transformations.
-It also receives new stained glass windows paid for by wealthy Trojan families.
+At the time, it was outside the city walls, under the control of the cathedral's canons.
+Encompassed within the new city walls built in the 13th c., the church underwent numerous extensions and transformations.
+It also received new stained-glass windows paid for by wealthy Trojan families.

-Its 12th century bell tower was renovated in 1360.
-Its slate spire 62 meters high is twisted which allows it better resistance to the winds.
-This technique is a real architectural feat in the 14th century!
+Its 12th-century bell tower was renovated in 1360, and its 62-meter-high slate spire was twisted to provide better wind resistance.
+This technique was a real architectural feat in the 14th century!

-The 15th century portal is sheltered under a wooden porch which replaced in the 19th century. the old narthex (entrance portico).
+The 15th-century portal is housed under a wooden porch that replaced the former narthex (entrance portico) in the 19th century.

-On the tower is painted a clock face decorated with sunbeams and with a single hand (the mechanism no longer works today).
-At the top in the angles, we see two angels holding, one a flying dove, symbol of the birth of the day, the other a lit torch, symbol of the night.
-The figures on each side are Saint Rémy on the right and his mother Saint Célinie on the left.
+The tower features a clock face decorated with sunbursts and a single hand (the mechanism no longer works).
+At the top, in the corners, two angels can be seen, one holding a dove in flight, symbolizing the birth of day, the other a lighted torch, symbolizing night.
+The figures on either side are Saint Remy on the right and his mother Saint Celinia on the left.

-Further down, on the buttress of the tower, an 18th century sundial. indicates, when the weather is nice, the hour of the sun (or true time).
-The Latin inscription that one reads below "SICUT UMBRA DIES NOSTRI SUPER TERRAM" means "On earth, our days pass like the shadows".
+Further down, on the buttress of the tower, an 18th-century sundial shows the sun's time (or true time) when the weather is fine.
+The Latin inscription underneath reads "SICUT UMBRA DIES NOSTRI SUPER TERRAM", meaning "On earth, our days pass like shadows".

-Threatened with destruction, the church was saved from demolition by the protests of the inhabitants and classified as a historical monument in 1908.
+Threatened with destruction, the church was saved from demolition by the protests of its inhabitants and classified as a Historic Monument in 1908.

-The St Rémy church is part of the Association des clochers tors d'Europe which lists the hundred or so churches presenting this very unique feature!
+St Rémy is a member of the Association des clochers tors d'Europe (Association of European Torn Spires), which lists the hundred or so churches with this unique feature!

 Opening